spacemeshos/protocol/mining/03-poet.md

 # Mining - Proof of Elapsed Time

 Proof of Elapsed Time, or PoET, is a cryptographic primitive used to prove that a specific amount of real (clock) time has elapsed.
 Elapsed time is measured by iterating a sequential work cycle that takes a set amount of time to execute.
 The algorithm provides a proof that it has worked sequentially for a predetermined number of cycles, and thus proves that the period of time determined by its parameters has elapsed during its entire execution.
-By committing to knowledge of a piece of information as input to the proof-generation algorithm, a prover can assert cryptographically that they had knowledge of that information as of a given point in time.
+By committing to knowledge of some information (known as a "statement") as input to the proof-generation algorithm, a prover can assert cryptographically that they had knowledge of that information as of a given point in time.

 In the context of Spacemesh, PoET is used to introduce the concept of _time_ to the eligibility proofs submitted by miners, in effect asserting not only that they generated a set of data (the initialization phase of PoST), but that they still have access to that data after some time has elapsed (the execution phase)—hence, proofs of _space-time._